 Tambomachay

 This awesome Inca site has a Quechua word that means “resting place” or “Tambo of Cavern”.
 Since Tambo means “collective accommodation” and Machay means “cavern” or “place of rest”.
 Around the XV century, the Pachacutec Inca ordered it to be built over the Tambomachay River and surrounding underground springs.
-Its location is not a coincidence since it’s the ninth Huaca of the first Ceque of Antinsuyo.
+Its location is not a coincidence since it’s the ninth Huaca of the first Ceque of Antisuyo.

 Let’s start from the biggest to the smallest.
 The city of Cusco was the Inca capital of Tawantinsuyo, the empire of Inca culture.